khalyomede/jur/README.md

 - [Advice on how to implement this standard](#advice-on-how-to-implement-this-standard)

 ## What is JUR
 JUR has been created to offers a uniform JSON response guideline.
 This comes from a needs to dispose a constantly same JSON response when getting a message from a JSON REST API.
 This is the main goal, but this standard can be used for any form of JSON response too.
 The objective is to let developper focus on things that value the most for them, and automatize or standardize the way they process a JSON response.
 Its form should always be the same, and developpers should quickly find the main information.
-They should not play hide and seek to find if an attribute "data" is set or not (for example).
+The goal of this standard is not only to give the user the information they need, but also to help developers find how their API responded.
+They should not play hide and seek to find if an attribute "data" is set or not, nor doing complicated and useless computing to find how much time the API last for example.
 JUR large inspiration comes from JSend standard as it is one of the simplest yet performant standard.
 Unfortunately, the cons of this standard was mainly its consistency.

 [back to summary](#summary)
 ## Standard